-Profession: College professor of biology
+Profession: University professor of Biology

 Teaching Experience: I am a faculty lecturer at the University of Illinois and have been for over 20 years.

 My students say I am friendly, approachable, knowledgeable and funny.
 I teach both face-to-face and online.